weaviate/weaviate-io/developers/weaviate/current/configuration/backups.md

 ### Asynchronous Status Checking

-All client implentations have a "wait for completion" option which will poll the backup status in the background and only return once the backup has completed (successfully or unsuccessfully).
+All client implementations have a "wait for completion" option which will poll the backup status in the background and only return once the backup has completed (successfully or unsuccessfully).

 If you set the "wait for completion" option to false, you can also check the status yourself using the Backup Creation Status API.